skalenetwork/documentation/developers/troubleshooting.md

 ##### RPC Error: Code 32603

 If you are receiving the error below, this most likely has to do with a compatibility complaint between web3 1.0 and MetaMask.
-We have found the following web3js/MetaMask combinations work well together:

 MetaMask - RPC Error: Internal JSON-RPC error. {code: -32603, message: "Internal JSON-RPC error."}